Table of Contents

 Do I Qualify for an RC Account?

 Please see our Account Qualifications and Affiliations page to ascertain if an FAS RC account is right for you.
 Our primary support is to the FAS/SEAS as well as agreements for paid access for HBS, HCSPH, and other Harvard schools (please check with your PI first as charges likely apply.)
 HMS and the hospitals (Childrens, Partners, MGH, etc.) may wish to first investigate the HMS cluster supported by HMSRC

-FAS Research Computing accounts must be setup via the Odyssey Access system
+FAS Research Computing accounts must be setup via the FAS RC & Informatics Portal

 FAS Research Computing accounts are separate from other Harvard systems, including HarvardKey.
 Access to the Odyssey compute cluster, Spinal instrument signup, MiniLIMS and IggyBase LIMS systems, and RC VPN realms require the creation of an RC account with 2-Factor authentication.

 Please Note: You may have only one RC account.
 If you need to add cluster access or membership in a different/additional lab group, please submit a help ticket.
 Please do not sign up for a second account.
 This is unnecessary and against our account policies.
 Also, accounts which go for long periods without being used may be disabled.

 Both HarvardKey and non-HarvardKey users can signup